isabela2b/classify-api/README.md

 | [waitress]     |  1.4.4 | production-quality pure-Python WSGI server that can run on UNIX and Windows

+Windows users will have to build or download poppler for Windows.
+I recommend @oschwartz10612 version which is the most up-to-date.
+You will then have to add the bin/ folder to PATH or use poppler_path = r"C:\path\to\poppler-xx\bin" as an argument in convert_from_path.

+Make sure tesseract-ocr is also installed.

 ## Run

 Run venv, install the dependencies, then start the server.